 What restaurant funding can help with

-When you receive capital for your business plan, there are a lot of ways you can spend that money.
-Here are some of the top reasons why restaurant entrepreneurs pursue funding
+When you receive capital, there are a few ways you can spend that money.
+Here are some of the top reasons why restaurant operators pursue funding:

 Hiring more staff